Plantagenet Way

 Along with Compostela, Mont-Saint-Michel is one of Europe's major pilgrimage shrines and a focal point for itineraries.
 It is the meeting place and departure point for the jacquets and the arrival point for the miquelots.
 The archangel and the apostle.
 The Channel and the Atlantic, the bay between Normandy and Brittany and the distant cape of Galicia.
 All these elements bear witness to the growing contemporary links between these two sites, which are listed as Unesco World Heritage Sites on the Pilgrimage Route to Santiago de Compostela (serial number 868).

 This portal provides a brief presentation of each of the associations that promote, develop and maintain the Pilgrim's Routes to Santiago de Compostela and Mont-Saint-Michel!
-Unfortunately, this portal has not been updated and does not include some more recent associations.
+It should be noted, however, that it has not been updated for several years and does not take into account the creation of more recent associations such as Compostelle53 and other routes

 THE PLANTAGENET WAY